slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 As is evident from the products comparison page, Cylance SmartAV currently has no features to protect a host against memory exploitation attacks like the one demonstrated here.
 This is the reason why we were able to bypass it.

 Does this mean this attack won't work on the Enterprise edition of Cylance?
-I haven't tried it personally but probably not.
+Nope!
+Don't even bother trying it, it's going to light up like a firecracker in the CylancePROTECT panel.

 Does this mean if I get the Enterprise edition of CylancePROTECT I will be protected from all kinds of attacks?
-Absolutely no!
+I do not think so.
 There have been many documented cases of bypasses against that too and let's leave alone the undocumented cases.

 I am not the first person to say this and I certainly won't be the last, but what we should always keep in mind is that AV/EDRs are not a silver bullet that will protect its clientele from all kinds of attacks.
 Security is a constant process and it cannot possibly be achieved through the usage of a security product and hoping that will keep all the bad guys at bay.